top of page

 How to Wrap Hay Bales

-The point of wrapping hay bales is to ensure their freshness over a longer period.
+The point of wrapping hay bales in plastic is to ensure their freshness over a longer period.
 Keeping air out of the wrapped hay bales prevents oxygen from entering the bale.
-This is important because the microorganisms in the dry hay bale only become active when they’re in the presence of air and water.
+This is important because the microorganisms in the dry hay bale only become active in the presence of air and water.
 Once active, the microorganisms will start consuming the nutrients in the hay.
-When they consume the nutrients, they create water vapor and heat, which on top of consuming the nutrients in the hay, the increased heat also causes damage to the hay.
-Therefore it’s important to lock out any chance of air and water leaking into your hay bales to force the microorganisms to become inactive.
-This also preserves the nutrients of the hay for your livestock instead.
+When they consume the nutrients, they create water vapor and heat, further damaging the hay.
+It’s important to lock out any chance of air and water leaking into your hay bales and prevent microorganisms from becoming active.
+The plastic barrier also preserves and protects the nutrients of the hay created by the fermentation process.

-How many layers of the plastic wrap should you use to prevent any air and moisture from entering your hay bale?
-That depends on your storage conditions, the type of hay, and the length of storage.
+How many layers of plastic wrap you use to prevent any air and moisture from entering your hay bale depends on a number of factors including; storage conditions, the type of hay, and the length of storage.
 Generally, a good rule of thumb is to use six layers of plastic wrap.
 This will change depending on weather conditions, and more layers might be needed.
 Hay bales should be wrapped as soon as they are cultivated to minimize the chances of spoilage.

 Tips on Wrapping Hay Bales

-Due to cost considerations, you might be tempted to reduce the layers of plastic wrap to cover each hay bale since the goal of wrapping hay is to keep air and water out.
-Yes, but if the number of layers used is too thin, drier hay might penetrate the thin layer of plastic and cause spoilage in the long run.
+Due to cost considerations, you may be tempted to reduce the layers of plastic wrap covering each hay bale, as the primary purpose of wrapping hay is to keep air and water out.
+However, if the bale is wrapped too thinly, it runs a risk of being punctured, allowing air and moisture to seep in and ruin the silage.

-Depending on the dryness of your hay, the drier it is, the more layers of plastic wrap you will need.
-That’s because drier hay tends to have sharper stems that poke through if there aren’t enough layers of plastic.
-Normally, the outer layer of plastic-wrapped hay bales will suffer from spoilage.
-This is because the plastic wrap creates areas where moisture trapped inside the hay bales will collect and provide the necessary elements for microorganisms to activate and cause spoilage.
+Generally, the drier your hay, the more layers of plastic wrap you’ll need.
+Drier hay tends to have sharper stems that poke through the plastic if there aren’t enough layers.
+The outer layer of plastic-wrapped hay bales can incur spoilage due to insufficient wrapping.
+The plastic wrap creates areas where moisture can settle inside the bale.
+The moisture will collect and provide the necessary elements for mold and microorganisms to grow and cause spoilage.

 Why the Color Matters when Wrapping Hay Bales